marcelpetrick/DevNotes/BeenThereSeenThat/20220706_EdgeMLSeries_EdgeImpulse_Munich_Day2/README.md

   * challenge: done in a lab environment - so quite calm, but what about a noisy industrial environment?
 * is there something in EdgeImpulse for removing a known ambient noise: no, has to be done as apart of manual preprocessing

-## Renesas introduction: what can they do for npus and mcus?
+## Renesas introduction: what can they do for MPUs and MCUs?
 * 21k employees, 1k billion yen revenue 20221
 * core markets: automotive, industrial, infrastructure, IoT
 * AI building blocks: motion detect, vibration detection, upside down detection, fall detection